shashikant-dh/shashikant-dh/README.md

 - 👋 Hi, I’m @shashikant
-- 👀 I’m interested in Java, Automation, Maven
+- 👀 I’m interested in Java, Selenium, Testing
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Java & Selnium
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Testing in general
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 shashikant-dh/shashikant-dh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.